-Consulting and professional services are engaged with for assistance in applications for new permits and renewal of existing permits such as the water licensees, fuel storage and environmental clearance certificates.
-In addition, specialist irrigation systems, pumps and implements used by the agricultural project, require specialist and professional services.
+Consulting and professional services are engaged with for assistance in applications for new permits and renewal of existing permits such as borehole registrations, fuel storage and environmental clearance certificates.
 Such services may further be extended to pest control for operations, and accounting and legal services for administrative processes.
 All of these services are paid for and therefore the agricultural project contributes to revenue generation in the local and national sectors.
 In addition, during many of these processes, such as per the renewal of water licenses, information is generated which informs and facilitates planning of the Proponent as well as affected parties and governmental agencies.